AberystwythSystemsBiology/dimedbpy/README.md

-# dimedbpy
+# dimedbpy: Python wrapper for the DimeDB REST API.

-Python wrapper for the DimeDB REST API.
+dimedbyp provides a way to interact with the DIMEdb web service in Python.
+It provides metabolite queries by name, structure, and adduct information.

-## Example usage
+Here's a quick example, showing how to retrieve metabolites by id (InChIKey):

 ```python